Melinda Magsino: Death

-Magsino was shot by two gunmen riding a motorcycle on April 13, 2015 at age 40.
+Magsino was shot by two gunmen riding a motorcycle on April 13, 2015, at age 40.
 The shooting occurred at noon right outside of the apartment Magsino shared with Benjamin Reyes in Barangay, Balagtas, Batangas.
 The two suspects allegedly waited outside of the apartment for Magsino, with men in a van serving as backup.
 Magsino was shot close up in the back of the neck with a .45 caliber with the bullet's exit out of her left eye, and she died immediately.
 Security video caught the killers in the act.

 Investigation

 Motives remain unknown with several speculations.
 The family claims the motive for the murder was Magsino's controversial political exposé on the Batangas government.
 Partner Benjie Reyes told GMA News Online that Magsino was working on several possible stories before she died but did not disclose details.
 The topics of those stories remain unconfirmed.
-The mayor of Batangas denied involvement in Magsino's killing despite allegations.
+Eddie B. Dimacuha, the mayor of Batangas denied involvement in Magsino's killing despite allegations.
 The NBI of Philippines, however, also were investigating a love triangle, but that motive was dismissed.

 On April 18, Magsino's father said the NBI had a suspect, but the family wanted to leave it up to the officials to handle the case details.

 As of May 8, 2015, the NBI was still looking for men in a maroon van at the crime scene.
 Two items of video evidence held by the NBI could aid in identifying both the gunmen and their accomplices in the van.
 The NBI also holds Magsino's computer and cell phone.

 In a most recent twist in the pursuit to arrest her murderer, Edgardo Paredes Luib one of Batangas PNP Top 10 Most Wanted, was arrested on Tuesday, March 5, at the house of his live-in partner in Santo Tomas, Batangas.
 Albayalde said Luib, who has a standing arrest warrant for two counts of murder, was identified through the help of a tipster, who provided the police information on February 4.
 Albayalde said Luib also admitted his involvement in the killing of Sytin on the evening of November 28 outside the Lighthouse Resort and Hotel in Subic Zambales.
 Sytin's driver was injured during the incident.

 On August 8 page A19 of the Philippine Daily Inquirer, former Bauan mayor Ryanh Dolor was named the sole suspect linked to the murder of Mei Magsino.
 The news came on the day that he was invited to Camp Crame when President Duterte identified him as a drug lord and to shed light in his involvement in the illicit drug trade in Batangas Province.
 As of this date he is the only public official in Batangas identified.